-AKVIS Chameleon works in four modes: Montage, Chameleon, Blend mode, and Emersion mode.
+AKVIS Chameleon works in five modes: Montage, Chameleon, Blend, Emersion, and Double Exposure.

 In Emersion mode, like in Montage mode, the program combines images to create a seamless photo montage.